 How much should I give?

-You can open the capsule and mix the contents with a small amount of soft food such as yogurt, chocolate syrup, honey or jam.
+- Capsules should be swallowed with a glass of water, juice, or squash.
+Your child should not chew the capsule.
+You can open the capsule and mix the contents with a small amount of soft food such as yogurt, honey or jam.
 Make sure your child swallows it straight away, without chewing.

-If your child does not like the taste you can measure out the medicine as above and mix it with a small amount of chocolate syrup, apple sauce or strong squash.
+- If your child does not like the taste you can measure out the medicine as above and mix it with a small amount of apple sauce or strong squash.
 Your child should swallow it all straight away.

 When should the medicine start working?